Nonparametric inference on L\'evy measures of compound Poisson-driven Ornstein-Uhlenbeck processes under macroscopic discrete observations: Introduction

-The goal of this paper is to develop nonparametric inference on the L\'evy measure of L\'evy-driven Ornstein-Uhlenbeck process (\ref{OU}).
-For this, we propose a spectral (or Fourier-based) estimator of the $k$-function and derive multivariate central limit theorems for the estimator over finite design points.
-As extension of these results, we also derive high-dimensional central limit theorems for the estimator in the case that design points over an compact interval included in $(0,\infty)$ increases as the sample size $n$ goes to infinity.
-Build upon those limit theorems, we develop methods for the implementation of confidence bands.
-Since confidence bands provide a simple graphical description of the accuracy of a nonparametric curve estimator quantifying uncertainties of the estimator simultaneously over design points, they are practically important in statistical analysis.
-Moreover, we propose a practical method for bandwidth selection inspired by \cite{BiDuHoMu07}.
-As a result, this paper contributes the literature on nonparametric inference of L\'evy-driven stochastic differential equations, and to the best of our knowledge, this is the first paper to establish limit theorems for nonparametric estimators for the L\'evy measure of L\'evy-driven OU processes.
+This study aims to develop a nonparametric inference on the L\'evy measure of a L\'evy-driven OU process.
+Therefore, we first propose a spectral (or Fourier-based) estimator for the $k$-function and derive a multivariate central limit theorem for the estimator over finite design points.
+As an extension of the result, we also derive high-dimensional central limit theorems for the estimator in the case wherein design points over a compact interval included in $(0,\infty)$ increases as the sample size $n$ goes to infinity.
+Second, built on those limit theorems, we develop methods for implementing confidence bands for the $k$-function.
+Similar methods to construct ``asymptotic'' uniform confidence bands are also proposed in \cite{HoLe12}.
+Since confidence bands provide a simple graphical description of the accuracy of a nonparametric curve estimator, quantifying uncertainties of the estimator simultaneously over design points, they are practically important in statistical analysis.
+Third, we propose a practical method for bandwidth selection inspired by the idea developed by \cite{BiDuHoMu07} on bandwidth selection in density deconvolution.
+To the best of our knowledge, this is the first paper to establish limit theorems for nonparametric estimators for the L\'evy measure of compound Poisson-driven OU processes.